 You can replace active certificates on your Uyuni installation with a new certificate.
 To replace the certificates, you can replace the installed CA certificate with the new CA, and then update the database.

-Procedure: Replacing Existing Certificates
+Procedure: Replacing All Existing Certificates

-1. On the Uyuni container host, at the command prompt, temporarily copy the certificate files to the container:
+1. On the Uyuni container host, at the command prompt, recreate podman certificate secrets: